 The connection to the fiber backbone is part of the Cummington fiber-to-the home project.
 The physical connection is part of the installation of the fiber that will run on the existing poles.
-The service connection will follow thereafter by the Internet Service Provider.
-That cannot be scheduled until the MLP has completed a contract with a service provider, and we know when the fiber installation is likely to be completed.
+The service connection will follow thereafter by the Internet Service Provider, Whip City Fiber.
 As each of these milestones is achieved, we will keep the community informed.
-We hope to have the service in place by Summer, 2019.
+We hope to have the service in place by January, 2020.

 The Cummington Municipal Lighting Plant (MLP) generally supports the goals of Net Neutrality.
 The MLP intends to provide Gigabit Internet service to Town residents without bias regarding content or “speed lanes.”
 The exact details of how the Internet Service Provider (ISP) contract will read are still being developed.
 None of the ISPs being considered are content providers, so “net neutrality” is not expected to be an issue.
 One should note, however, that any rules or legislation addressing “net neutrality” are ultimately Federal issues, which must be complied with.

-We are currently working with Westfield Gas + Electric (WG+E) — a 100-year-old municipal light plant with substantial experience building, operating, and providing Internet services to Westfield residents — WG+E oversees and hires contractors for pole survey, design, and engineering, in addition to providing procurement and construction project management support.
-WG+E works on a fee basis for these preconstruction and construction phase services.
+We worked with Westfield Gas + Electric (WG+E) — a 100-year-old municipal light plant with substantial experience building, operating, and providing Internet services to Westfield residents on the design process.
+WG+E oversaw and hired contractors for pole survey, design, and engineering, in addition to providing procurement and construction project management support.
+WG+E worked on a fee basis for these preconstruction and construction phase services.
 The plan is for the make ready work to covered by the state grant; the state has made money available for cost over runs, and we have been informed that Cummington would qualify.
 Cummington MLP has hired TriWire to build our physical network.

 Once the network is built, Cummington MLP will contract with Whip City Fiber, a division of WG&E, to administer, operate, and maintain the network, and to provide Internet, phone, and other services to customers.